gerritpilz/gerritpilz/README.md

 ## 👋 Hi there

-I'm an Electrical Engineering student at the Technical University of Munich with a strong interest in time series analysis, signal processing and machine learning.
+I'm an Electrical Engineering student at the Technical University of Munich with a strong interest in time series analysis,  combining signal processing techniques with machine learning.

 ---